John Trevelyan (censor): Career

 Trevelyan wrote a book on his experiences entitled What the Censor Saw, which was published in 1973.

-Trevelyan was a critic of the early Bond films; when GoldenEye was released in 1995, the villain of the film was named Alec Trevelyan, allegedly in reference to John Trevelyan.
+Trevelyan was a critic of the early James Bond films; when GoldenEye was released in 1995, the villain of the film was named Alec Trevelyan, allegedly in reference to John Trevelyan.

-In an episode of the British comedy show Monty Python's Flying Circus, an animated sketch shows a hand removing a fig leaf from a representation of Michelangelo's David, only to reveal the cartoon face of Trevelyan, who informs the viewer: "We're not about to allow this sort of smut to be shown on screen."
+In an episode of the British comedy TV show Monty Python's Flying Circus, an animated sketch shows a hand removing a fig leaf from a representation of Michelangelo's David, only to reveal the cartoon face of Trevelyan, who informs the viewer: "We're not about to allow this sort of smut to be shown on screen."

 Personal life

 Trevelyan was married four times; firstly, in 1928, he married Kathleen Margaret, daughter of Charles Hallé Pass, of Barrow-in-Furness, Lancashire.
 Their only child, son Nicholas, was born and died 23 October 1932.
 They divorced in 1949.
 That same year he married Joan Frieda, daughter of Francis Clayton Scott and granddaughter of Sir James William Scott, 1st Baronet.
 They had a son and a daughter before divorcing in 1959.
 His third marriage, in 1959, was to Joan, daughter of Robert Mutch; they had two sons.
 In 1974, he married fourthly Rosalie Evelyn, daughter of Joseph Lopez-Salzedo.

 He was appointed OBE in 1949, and CBE in 1971.

 Trevelyan died in Croydon, Greater London, aged 83.